openstack/bifrost/doc/source/user/howto.rst

 custom hardware manager, you can pass the variable ``ipa_extra_dib_elements`` as a space-separated list of elements.
 This defaults to an empty string.

-.. include:: deploy/dhcp.rst
+.. include:: dhcp.rst

 Use Bifrost with Keystone
 =========================
-.. include:: deploy/keystone.rst
+.. include:: keystone.rst